California Debt Relief: The Tools You Need to Escape the Debt Trap

 To apply for unemployment benefits in California, go to the Employment Development Department website.
 This website provides the information you need to begin the application process.

-Once on the site, click on the “Qualify” tab to see what the eligibility requirements are.
+Once on the site, click the “Qualify” tab to see the eligibility requirements.
 Among other things, you’ll need to:

 If you believe you qualify, click “Register and Apply” to see what information you need.
 This includes:

-Once you have everything in order, create an online account on the EDD portal and start the application.
+Once everything is in order, create an online account on the EDD portal and start the application.
 If you need help, you can submit an online request.

-Every two weeks, you’ll need to certify for benefits to ensure you continue receiving payments.
+Every two weeks, you must certify for benefits to ensure you continue receiving payments.
 Benefits range from around $40 to $450 a week.

 Banking and taxes in California

-California’s state income tax ranges from 1% to 12.3% and is based on the taxable income earned, as well as filing status.
+California’s state income tax ranges from 1% to 12.3% and is based on the taxable income earned and filing status.
 Here’s what single taxpayers can expect:

 California housing market